-I’ve been teaching in Korean universities for the past eight years.
+I taught in Korean universities for 10 years.
 Something that I’ve noticed during that time is that my students are often really, really bad at engaging in small talk, even the more advanced level students.
-They usually know how to put together complex sentences and the intricacies of vocabulary usage but when it comes to having a basic conversation with something they don’t know, they’re often at a bit of a loss.
-This makes them very awkward, shy and uncomfortable and they’re unable to show off their often very decent English skills.
+They usually know how to put together complex sentences and the intricacies of vocabulary usage.

 Here are four things I like to use in my classes to practice small talk for ESL students.
 Try them out today and see what you think.

 Check out these four ESL activities that’ll help your students work on their small talk skills.

 #1: ESL Surveys

 Surveys are one of my favourite things to do in class.
 They get the students up out of their seats, moving around the class and having short, 1-2 minute conversations with their classmates.

 This helps them feel comfortable talking to just about anybody.
 They also get lots of chances to practice asking follow-up questions, which is another oft-neglected, but vitally important skill that students needs help with.

 Check out the link below to see six surveys that I use in my own ESL classes for adults.